International Shotokan Karate Federation: Testing

-For all kyu (colored belt) tests, the candidate must demonstrate the mandated kata for their rank, karate basics, and sparring.
+For all Kyū (colored belt) tests, the candidate must demonstrate the mandated kata for their rank, karate basics, and sparring.
 Testing of a karateka is typically allowed every three months until 1st kyu is obtained.
 The minimum waiting period between 1st kyu and 1st dan is typically one year.

 For dan (black belt) examinations, the candidate must travel to the regional headquarters or attend clinics given by certified examiners (such as national competitions).
 The candidate must demonstrate two katas, one of his or her choice and one chosen by the chief examiner.
 The candidate is also tested on free sparring, which is non-point (i.e. it does not stop when someone makes contact).
 Older candidates may also demonstrate self-defense techniques, in which they must defend themselves from a series of attacks from an instructor.
 Board-breaking is not generally tested, as it falls outside the purview of traditional karate.